Building a Hemp House

-The new house is built on a standard foundation to building controls requirements.
-Underfloor heating was installed into the ground floor prior to the concrete floor being laid.
 The timber frame was built by Turner Timber Frames of Hull and was designed by them specifically for use with hempcrete.
 The main difference was that they had to omit the vapour barrier to allow the hempcrete to breathe, and the frame also needed horizontal laths for the hempcrete to bind to.
 This frame was erected in August 2013.
+First fix electrics and plumbing were then installed.

 While the hempcrete was drying we installed the windows and external doors.
 These were made by a local joiner out of hardwood as we liked the look of wood windows.